TOPICAL SATIRE live home recordings; 2019-present

 Since Sept 2019 I’ve been bashing out musical satire at home, often Brexit related and often quite jolly (considering the subject matter).

-Sometimes I've used other people's words for lyrics, including some direct lifts from the podcast formerly known as Remainiacs (since rebranded as Oh God, What Now?) not to mention the succinct mystery civil service tweeter of summer 2020.
-But more often than not I've just put my own pen to paper.
+Sometimes I've used other people's words for lyrics, including early on a few direct lifts from the podcast formerly known as Remainiacs (since rebranded as Oh God, What Now?), a little Partygate-themed poetry juxtaposed with vintage Sassoon, the 'One Nation One Britain' song, and of course the succinct mystery civil service tweeter of summer 2020.
+But more often than not I've simply put my own pen to paper.

 While populism still threatens liberal values, democratic functioning and international cooperation, while the deceitful execution of Brexit still continues to do immense damage, and while the charlatans and wannabe authoritarians responsible are still in positions of power and influence, I will continue to play my small part with some carefully crafted, if slightly cheesy, musical resistance.